benmaier/tacoma/README.md

 ## License

-The whole software is published under the MIT software.
+The whole software is published under the MIT software license.
 The documentation and all figures are copyrighted by Benjamin F. Maier.
 Ask for permission if you want to distribute parts.